5057 Woodward Avenue, Suite 3101, Detroit MI 48202; Telephone: (313) 577-4682

 It is not necessary to be formally admitted to the University to take advantage of the Visitor Program.
 Visitor status students do not submit written work or take examinations.
 Registration for both on-campus and off-campus classes takes place the first two weeks of classes and is processed by the Division of Educational Outreach, located on the main campus.

 Students enrolled in the Visitor Program are assessed one-half of the undergraduate resident lower division credit hour rate for each credit hour plus a non-refundable Registration Fee equal to one-half of the regular Registration fee and the full per credit hour undergraduate Student Service Credit Hour Fee.
 Payment of tuition and fees are due at the time of registration.
 Tuition must be paid in full at the time of registration.
 Payment is accepted by money order, check, Discover, Master or Visa Card.
 Money orders or checks must be drawn from a United States bank and cannot be starter checks.
 Students may register in person or by calling: 313-577-4682.

 Sponsoring schools and colleges in the University offer travel study programs through the Division of Educational Outreach.
 Most programs occur in the spring/summer sessions; times and locales vary each year.
 Travel study refers to programs in the United States.
 Please refer to the Office of International Programs for study abroad programs.
 Recent travel study programs include:

 College of Liberal Arts and Sciences: Biological Sciences: marine lab at the Florida Keys; field studies at Fish Lake, Michigan

 College of Education: Science Education: ecology courses at Higgins Lake, Michigan

 College of Fine, Performing and Communication Arts: Fashion Merchandising: design in New York City

-Associate Director, Extension Centers and Programs, Oakland Center: Michael Quattro
+Associate Director, Extension Centers and Programs: Michael Quattro

 Manager, Macomb Centers: Stacy Jackson